psychopy/workshops/source/translators/setUpVersionControl.rst

 Step 5: Continual *Git* workflow
 ------------------------------------

-- **synchronize your repository frequently with the upstream repository**
+- **synchronize frequently with the upstream repository**

-  - any time you begin work\*
+  - any time you begin work, occasionally while you're working, and when you're done
   - helps you avoid *merge conflicts*

+    - usually, when 2 different contributors change the same lines of code in different ways\*

-    - which might happen if two translators translate the same string
+      - e.g., if 2 translators translate the same string

-- merge conflicts = minor headaches to fix by maintainers
+    - minor headaches to fix by maintainers
     - but better to avoid them altogether

-\* And follow up any work fairly soon with a commit, push, and pull request (more on this later)
+\* ... but can also happen if you change the same line on different branches

 5a: *Sync* (from *upstream*) to *origin*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^